beginning of content

 Helicobacter pylori treatment

-You will need to take these as well as medicine to reduce stomach acid — usually esomeprazole.
+You will need to take these as well as a medicine to reduce stomach acid — usually esomeprazole.

 It's important to take these medicines as instructed by your doctor.
 Make sure you finish the full course of antibiotics.